ruggeri/tech-notes/randos/console-input.md

 odd.
 Note that ✅ is handled fine when calling `get_wch`.
 So it's weird we can't put it back...

+**`keyboard` and `pynput`**

+So let's say we just want to handle keyboard input, but don't want to use curses for managing the screen.

+You could try using `pynput`.
+This lets you install listeners to listen for key events.
+However, it listens _in all windows_.
+It doesn't just put the terminal into cbreak mode.
+It actually talks with the operating system to ask it to receive _all input events_.
+Wow.
+I think it can even _write_ keyboard events to the operating system, simulating typing.
+Wow.

+This requires special security permissions, plus it isn't what you want.

+You can try the `keyboard` module.
+But this needs to be installed (or run) as `sudo`.
+WTF?
+Why?

+So basically, I think you just have to do shit yourself.

 ## C++

 Let's use ncurses from C++: